awsdocs/amazon-eventbridge-user-guide/doc_source/eb-use-resource-based.md

 ## Amazon SNS permissions<a name="eb-sns-permissions"></a>

-To allow EventBridge to publish an Amazon SNS topic, use the `aws sns get-topic-attributes` and the `aws sns set-topic-attributes` commands\.
+To allow EventBridge to publish to an Amazon SNS topic, use the `aws sns get-topic-attributes` and the `aws sns set-topic-attributes` commands\.

 **Note**
 You can't use of `Condition` blocks in Amazon SNS topic policies for EventBridge\.